Rock and Water Lessons

 For the older students the sessions may get longer and longer, up to 50 minutes for the Year Seven and Eights.

 The majority of the games and exercises are ‘upscalable’ and easily adapted to suit students of all ages, so those in the manual targeted to younger students can also be used with older students.

 To deliver the Rock and Water Primary programme to students, educators must have attended the Primary Workshop.
 It is advised that if a school is looking to implement Rock and Water school-wide that at least two staff are Accredited trainers.

 For Intermediates, Colleges and beyond

-The Rock and Water programme as taught in the Three Day Accreditation Training is made up of 17 ‘lessons’ or chapters.
+The Rock and Water programme as taught in the Three Day Accreditation Training is made up of 48 lessons.
 It is important to note that each lesson is adaptable, depending on how you structure your programme.
 The first 15 lessons are suitable for students aged 9+, with the final nine lessons more suited to students aged 14+.

 Colleges often use Rock and Water as part of their pastoral programme, Health programme or Religious Studies curriculum.
 It can be used as a general personal development programme for all students, and also to target key behaviours or groups of students.